-- Abandoned in queue: The total number of customers who hang up while waiting to speak to an agent.
+- Abandoned in queue: Total number of customers that hang up while waiting to speak to an agent.

-- Average handling time (AHT): The average length of contact for a customer on a call.
+- Average handling time (AHT): Average length of contact for a customer on a call.

-- Average talk time: The number of minutes and seconds between an agent answering the phone and hanging up.
+- Average handling time: The number of minutes and seconds between an agent answering the phone and hanging up.

 - Average speed of answer (ASA): The time it takes a customer to reach an agent once they’ve been routed to the right department and placed in the queue.

-- Declined call: An unanswered call that was actively refused by an agent.
+- Declined calls: Unanswered calls that were actively refused by an agent.

-- Missed call: An unanswered call that was not answered by an agent in time.
+- Missed calls: Unanswered calls that were not answered by an agent in time.